sheehui/tp/docs/UserGuide.md

   e.g. A valid input for `v/$ASSET_VALUE` is `v/$1000`. `v/1000` will not be accepted by DonnaFin.
 </div>
 L
-This marks the end of the section.
+This marks the end of the about section.
 Click
 <a href="#top">here</a> to return to the top:
 --------------------------------------------------------------------------------------------------------------------